carvel-dev/carvel/site/content/blog/carvelizing-helm-chart.md

 ## Authoring a Carvel Package

 To create a package, we need to create two Custom Resources (CRs).
-We will go through step by step process of authoring an nginx helm chart:
+We will go through step by step process of authoring an Nginx helm chart:

-**1. Create PackageMetadata CR**: Package Metadata contains high level information and description about the package.
-Multiple versions of a package share same package metadata.
+**1. Create PackageMetadata CR**: Package Metadata contains high level information about the package.
+Multiple versions of a package share the same package metadata.

 Save the below PackageMetadata CR to a file named `pkgMetadata.yaml`
 ```yaml